Golden age of American animation: Depictions in the modern popular culture

 Most of the Disney Renaissance movies and the feature film The Princess and the Frog were made with similar animation techniques to those of the golden age.
 In addition, the 1999 feature film Fantasia 2000 is a direct sequel to the original 1940 feature film Fantasia.
-Furthermore, CGI feature films like Cars, Tangled, Frozen, Puss in Boots: The Last Wish and The Wild Robot, were also inspired by classic animated works.
-On the other hand, Robin Hood was produced with recycled animations and designs from the original Walt Disney films, while the short film Mickey's Christmas Carol was recognized for the return of classic Disney characters to theatrical animation.
-In fact, the golden age has also influenced other animated short films, such as Paperman, Get a Horse!, Prise de Bec, The Brave Locomotive and the Pudgy and Grunge animated film segment of Mrs. Doubtfire.
+Furthermore, CGI feature films like Cars, Tangled, Frozen, Zootopia, Puss in Boots: The Last Wish, and The Wild Robot, were also inspired by classic animated works.
+Disney's Robin Hood feature (1973) was produced using recycled animation and designs from earlier Walt Disney films, while the short film Mickey's Christmas Carol (1983) was recognized for the return of classic Disney characters to theatrical animation.
+In fact, the golden age has also influenced other animated short films, such as Paperman, Get a Horse!, Prise de Bec, The Brave Locomotive, and the Pudgy and Grunge animated film segment of Mrs. Doubtfire.
 Though only one minute of the cartoon is shown during the film, Jones and his team animated five minutes of footage.
-Likewise, the first Winnie the Pooh animated shorts were compiled with new ones in the feature film The Many Adventures of Winnie the Pooh, getting its own iconic famous popular franchise.
-On the other hand, Ray Harryhausen's stop motion animation served as inspiration for the production of the feature films Jurassic Park and The Nightmare Before Christmas, while the special effects themes in Forbidden Planet and 2001: A Space Odyssey inspired other science fiction productions, including the first Star Trek television series, the first Star Wars film trilogy, plus the movies Alien, Blade Runner and WALL-E.
+Likewise, the first Winnie the Pooh animated shorts were combined with a new one in the feature film The Many Adventures of Winnie the Pooh, with Disney's version of Winnie the Pooh becoming a popular franchise.

-Other animated feature films such as: The Rescuers, The Brave Little Toaster, Oliver & Company, The Land Before Time, All Dogs Go to Heaven, The Nutcracker Prince, Thumbelina, The Swan Princess, Balto, Cats Don't Dance, Anastasia, The King and I and The Iron Giant, were also influenced by the aesthetics in the animations of the golden age.
+Other animated feature films such as The Rescuers, The Brave Little Toaster, Oliver & Company, The Land Before Time, All Dogs Go to Heaven, The Nutcracker Prince, Thumbelina, The Swan Princess, Balto, Cats Don't Dance, Anastasia, The King and I, The Iron Giant, and Brother Bear, were also influenced by the aesthetics in the animations of the golden age.
 This trend of making animations with classic designs was very relevant during the renaissance age of American animation, a period in which the nostalgia market was particularly strong among the audience, starting with The Great Mouse Detective and An American Tail.
-On the other hand, Titan A.E., Atlantis: The Lost Empire and Lilo & Stitch experimented with combining science fiction with classic animated styles, while The Emperor's New Groove and Home on the Range experimented with classic comedy styles.
-Due to the rise in popularity of the classic characters in the 1990s, Disney produced the animated theatrical short films The Prince and the Pauper and Runaway Brain.
-Later, children's programs were also developed in the 2000s such as Mickey Mouse Clubhouse and Baby Looney Tunes.
+On the other hand, The Fox and the Hound was the last animated film in which Disney veterans participated as a group.
+Animated movies like Titan A.E., Atlantis: The Lost Empire, and Lilo & Stitch experimented with combining science fiction with classic animated styles, while Tom Sawyer, The Emperor's New Groove, and Home on the Range experimented with classic comedy styles.
+Due to the rise in popularity of the classic characters in the 1980s and 1990s, Disney produced the animated short films Sport Goofy in Soccermania, The Prince and the Pauper, and Runaway Brain.
+Later, children's programs were also developed such as The Flintstone Kids, Tom & Jerry Kids, Baby Looney Tunes, and Mickey Mouse Clubhouse.
 Likewise, Mickey, Donald, Goofy: The Three Musketeers was an attempt to recover classic Disney characters at the height of CGI.
+Other animated characters from American music videos, such as MC Skat Kat, were directly influenced by the classic cartoon aesthetic.